Students forget to provide the correct units with their numerical answers.

 Mistake #4: Line of Best Fit?

 When drawing a line of best fit, students must identify and eliminate any outliers before determining the trend.
 In the diagram shown below, if a student does not recognise the outlier then he/she will draw an incorrect line of best fit (dotted line).
-However once you remove the outlier from trend, then you can draw a correct line of best fit (solid line).
+However, once you remove the outlier from the trend, then you can draw a correct line of best fit (solid line).

-Mistake #5: Confusion about Validitiy, Reliability and Accuracy?
+Mistake #5: Confusion About Validitiy, Reliability and Accuracy?

 When students are asked how you would improve the accuracy of your experimental results, they often reply with a statement such as “repeat the experiment many times”.
 Does this sound like you?
 If so, then expect to lose at 3 – 4 marks in your HSC Exam this year.